Fill out and submit to Grants.gov the SF-424 (Application for Federal Domestic Assistance/Short Organizational Form)

 6. Project Information:

 a.
 Project Title: State first the NEA office/discipline that you want to review your application (see here for more information).
 Provide a brief descriptive title for your proposed project.
-Begin the title with "Presenting & Multidisciplinary Works: To support."
-For example: Presenting & Multidisciplinary Works: To support An Exhibition of the Works of Georgia O’Keeffe.
+Begin the title with "Artist Communities: To support."
+For example: Artist Communities: To support An Exhibition of the Works of Georgia O’Keeffe.

 b.
 Project Description: For all projects except those to the Arts Education discipline: In two or three brief sentences, clearly describe your specific project, not your organization.
 Begin the first sentence with "To support" and include the name of the project.
 Follow this with up to two more sentences that describe the type of project, the target population that will be served, and where the project will take place.
 For examples, see Recent Grants.